gma/nhs-toolbar/README.md

 # NHS Toolbar

 The NHS Toolbar was written for the
-DotGovLabs hack day organise by [Rewired State](http://rewiredstate.org/ "Rewired State").
+DotGovLabs hack day organised by [Rewired State](http://rewiredstate.org/ "Rewired State").

 Check the [project home page](http://rewiredstate.org/projects/nhs-toolbar) for more information.
 Screenshots are [on Flickr](http://www.flickr.com/photos/bengriffiths/sets/72157623538428741/).